 The current and historic participant status screens provide guidance to the perceived quality of a call by looking at packet loss and jitter over multiple time windows.

-For an ongoing call, the system looks at packet loss and jitter over the 3 most recent 20 second time windows.
+For an ongoing call, the system looks at packet loss and jitter in both directions (Tx and Rx) over the 3 most recent 20 second time windows.
 To calculate call quality for a time window, packet loss is assessed first: < 1% packet loss is perceived as Good quality; < 3% is OK; < 10% is Bad; otherwise it is Terrible.
 Then, if jitter is > 40ms the call quality assessment based on packet loss is adjusted to the next level down (e.g. OK is reduced to Bad).

 The system then reports the current call quality as the most frequent call quality in those last 3 windows.
 If all time windows report a different quality, then any of the three qualities may be indicated.

-For completed calls, the system looks at packet loss and jitter over multiple 20 second time windows throughout the call and calculates the call quality per window.
-It then reports the overall call quality as the most frequent call quality of those windows.
+For completed calls, the system looks at packet loss and jitter in both directions (Tx and Rx) over multiple 20 second time windows throughout the call and calculates the call quality per window.
+It then reports the overall call quality as the average call quality of those windows.